Michael Rowe

 Thinking in public

-Recordings of presentations, as well as some of my working processes, aimed at being a more productive academic.
+Recordings of presentations, as well as some of my working processes, aimed at improving my scholarship.